The SECURE Act, passed in late 2019, includes provisions that may impact charitable giving.

-The Tax Cuts and Jobs Act, signed into law on December 22nd, includes several changes that will affect charitable giving.
-Among these are:
+The Tax Cuts and Jobs Act of 2017 made several changes that affect charitable giving.
+Among these:

 Here are some charitable giving strategies to consider: